It's NOT about catching up on sleep time but the lack of non-rem sleep that affects your day.

 Thus, one can tell if you have been deprived of enough quality deep sleep - enough delta sleep that allows for your body and mind to re-center, revitalize, re-balance, regenerate, rejuvenate and recuperate.

-If you have forgotten how to sleep well, or have forgotten how to relax and focus, know that you can learn how to recognise these brainwaves that correspond to each of these states.
+If you have forgotten how to sleep well, or have forgotten how to relax and focus, learn to identify and recognise these brain states.

-Once you become habitually accustomed to your brainwaves, producing at will becomes natural and spontaneous.
+Once you become habitually accustomed to shifting brainwaves, producing at will becomes natural and spontaneous.

 Have you ever wondered why meditators are more alert, more calm and more aware than those who aren't.
 They know how to access brainwave states at will as a result of years of practice.